endodoug/endodoug.github.io/resources.md

 : Keep up to date with the latest news directly from the Swift team at Apple.

 [Swift.org](https://swift.org "Swift.org")
-: Official Swift Open Source Site.
+: Official Swift Open Source site.

 ### Jekyll